1903 conclave

-The papal conclave held from 31 July to 4 August 1903 saw the election of Cardinal Giuseppe Melchiorre Sarto to become pope in succession to Leo XIII, who had died on 20 July after a 25-year-long pontificate.
-Some 62 cardinals participated in the balloting.
+A conclave was held from 31 July to 4 August 1903 to elect a new pope to succeed Leo XIII, who had died on 20 July.
+Of the 64 eligible cardinal electors, all but two attended.
+On the seventh ballot, the conclave elected Cardinal Giuseppe Sarto, the patriarch of Venice.
+After accepting his election, he took the name Pius X.

+This was the first conclave to host a representative from North America—James Gibbons, archbishop of Baltimore—and the first to incorporate a non-European born cardinal since the 1471 papal conclave that featured Cardinal Bessarion of Trebizond.
 Emperor Franz Joseph of Austria asserted the right claimed by certain Catholic rulers to veto a candidate for the papacy, blocking the election of the leading candidate, Cardinal Secretary of State Mariano Rampolla.
-Sarto was elected on the seventh ballot and took the name Pius X.

 Background

-The pontificate of Leo XIII came to an end on 20 July 1903 after 25 years, longer than any previous elected pope, except his predecessor Pius IX; together, they had reigned 57 years.
-While Pius had been a conservative reactionary, Leo had been seen as a liberal, certainly in comparison with his predecessor.
-As cardinals gathered, the key question was whether a pope would be chosen who would continue Leo's policies or return to the style of papacy of Pius IX.
+The pontificate of Leo XIII came to an end on 20 July 1903 after 25 years, longer than any previous pope, except his predecessor Pius IX; together, they had reigned for 57 years.
+While Pius IX had been seen as a conservative reactionary, Leo XIII had been seen as a liberal, certainly in comparison with his predecessor.
+As cardinals gathered, the key question was whether the next pope would continue Leo XIII's policies or return to the style of papacy of Pius IX.

 Of the 64 cardinals, 62 participated, the largest number to enter a conclave up until that time.
 Luigi Oreglia di Santo Stefano was the only elector with previous experience of electing a pope.
 Health prevented Michelangelo Celesia of Palermo from traveling and Patrick Francis Moran of Sydney was not expected before August 20.
-The conclave included James Cardinal Gibbons of Baltimore, who was the first American cardinal to participate in a papal conclave.
+The conclave included James Gibbons of Baltimore, who was the first American cardinal to participate in a papal conclave.